 How do I get Overdrive?

 We determine eligibility for Overdrive based on your direct deposit history, account activity, and other risk-based factors.

 If your account qualifies for Overdrive, you’ll receive a notification from us letting you know that you’re eligible to enable Overdrive.
 Once enabled, you can check your limit by tapping Overdraft Protection in the You section of your account.

-Access to Overdrive will be removed if you do not receive $500 or more in qualifying direct deposits in a 30-day period, but it can be reinstated once you do!
+Your Overdrive limit may decrease or you may lose access to the feature if you do not meet the eligibility requirements on a consistent basis.
 We may take into account additional requirements before reinstating Overdrive or adjusting existing requirements at our discretion.